Do you want to become a network or systems engineer, and are considering a technical degree?

 Those might sound basic.
 But I can assure you that they will—even in the case of prestigious schools—tell you most of what you need to know to make your decision.

-So, since I’m all about no fluff and cutting to the chase, and I don’t want you to leave this article with just an opinion, I took the time to do some research for you to find key info about technical degrees offered by industry-recognized schools—what I found is fascinating!
+I took the time to do some research for you to find key info about technical degrees offered by industry-recognized schools—what I found is fascinating!

 But first, here’s what I did: